 - Complex and comprehensive: In order to leave a long-lasting impression on your users, you must take all channels into account.
 What holds your ground is comprehensive customer research.

 After having an extensive discussion over the pros and cons of all the above customer engagement approaches.
 You can plan out which works for your business.
 Earlier multi-channel marketing and cross-channel marketing were enough in chalking out a successful strategy.
-Now as the customers have become omnipresent so does a marketer has to grow his potentialities to match with the customer intensity.
+Now as the customers have become omnipresent so does a marketer who has to grow his potentialities to match with the customer intensity.

 Most of the top brands are using these marketing channels to increase user engagement.
 Also, they have seen a profound improvement in sales rates and customer engagement.